microsoft/MicroHack/03-Azure/01-03-Infrastructure/02_Hybrid_Azure_Stack_HCI/Readme.md

 MicroHack Series - Hybrid Stack HCI / Arc

-MicroHack Series - Hybrid Stack HCI AKS /
-- 4 Challenge: AKS
-- 4 Challenge: Azure Arc Bridge
-- 5 Challenge: Arc enabled Data
-- 6 Challenge: Arc enabled App Service

-MicroHack Series - Hybrid AVD on Stack HCI
-- 99 Challenge: Azure Virtual Desktop

 # MicroHack Challenges

 Before you dive into the challenges please make sure that the pre-requisites are fulfilled otherwise move on with the challenges.
 [Jump directly to prerequisites to verify](#prerequisites)

-## Challenge 1 - First virtual machines on Azure Stack HCI
+# Challenge 1 - Create your first virtual machines on Azure Stack HCI

-### Goal
+## Goal

-The goal of this exercise is to deploy the first virtual machines on your Azure Stack HCI.
-We will use these virtual machines in the next challenges and all other challenges are directly connected to this challenge.
+The goal of this exercise is to deploy the first virtual machines on your Azure Stack HCI cluster.
+We will use these virtual machines in the upcoming challenges for different purposes.

-### Actions
+## Actions

 * Create three virtual machines running on your Azure Stack HCI cluster via Windows Admin Center
   * Basic VM configuration: 2 vCPU, 8 GB RAM, 1 disk with 128 GB storage